 Spider veins are annoying, unsightly, and hard to conceal.
 These troublesome veins can crop up on the legs, arms, and face.
 And they can be difficult to treat.
 Ugh.

 If you’re looking for a safe treatment to help remove them, you need to check out light therapy.

 Light therapy has burst on the scene over the past several years.
 Dermatologists and scientists have found light to be quite successful at treating various skin ailments and beautifying skin.
 LED Light Therapy is not only safe to use, but often gives better results than similar spider vein removal methods, many of which tend to be invasive.

 Below you’ll find more information about light therapy for spider veins, and a few home options for spider vein treatment.

 What are Spider Veins?

-Spider veins are large capillaries that are exposed on the skin with a spider leg-like appearance which is what they’re named after.
-These dilated blood vessels can be caused by numerous things, including age, genetics, pregnancy, and sun exposure.
+Spider veins are large capillaries that are exposed on the skin with a spider leg-like appearance.
+Hence the name.
+These dilated blood vessels can be caused by numerous issues including age, genetics, pregnancy, and sun exposure.

 While they are usually not concerning health-wise, they can often cause your skin to look patchy and discolored.
-If they continue to get bigger, they could also be a little sore and painful.
+If they continue to get bigger, they could also become a little sore and painful.